caliper-io/caliper-docs/public/ember-js.md

 To achieve this goal, we are focused on reporting "end-to-end" application response times of your application to give you a holistic view of your user's experience.
 Each trace Caliper sends correspond to the time spent between the user initiating the request (e.g. clicking on a link created with the `{{#link-to}}` helper or typing in a search field) to the requested data became fully avaialble and ready to be interacted with (models are loaded, views are updated, etc).

-Currently we are collecting this timing information from two main entry points in your Ember app: route transitions and view/controller/route events.
+Currently we are collecting this timing information from two main entry points in your Ember app: route transitions and actions.

 #### <i class="ss-signpost"></i> Route transitions